SYBNRBG-19/CSCI-6966/Project/code/README.md

 cabal run x86-vulnerability-checker -- ./test-binaries/simple.bin
 ```

 This will output a report detailing any detected vulnerabilities in the specified binary.
+We have four testable binaries here: simple.bin, arithmetic.bin, format_string.bin and if_statement.bin.

 ## Modules